Spider333/Cryptocourse/README.md

  ****
 ## 5. Alternative Cryptocurrencies

-- Comparison of selected altcoins in terms of technology - MOnero, Zcash, Decred, Pivx ...
+- Comparison of selected altcoins in terms of technology - Monero, Zcash, Decred, Pivx ...
-Porovnanie vybraných alternatívnych kryptomien z pohľadu technológií (Monero, Zcash, Decred, a ine)
-- Tokenisation as a phnomenom
+- Tokenisation as a phenomenom
 - ICOs and classification of tokens

 ### Reading & Resources: